mkrd/statica/README.md

 ## Why Statica?

 Statica was created to address the need for a lightweight, flexible, and dependency-free alternative to libraries like pydantic.
 While pydantic is a powerful tool for data validation and parsing, Statica offers some distinct advantages in specific situations:

 1. **Lightweight**: Statica does not rely on any third-party dependencies, making it ideal for projects where minimizing external dependencies is a priority.
-2. **Customizable Validation**: Statica allows fine-grained control over type and constraint validation through customizable field descriptors (`Field`) and error classes.
+2. **Performance**: For use cases where performance is critical.
+Pydantic needs `3x` more memory than Statica for the same models.
 3. **Ease of Use**: With its simple, Pythonic design, Statica is intuitive for developers already familiar with Python's `dataclasses` and type hinting.
 It avoids much of the magic that pydantic employs.
-4. **Performance**: For use cases where performance, especially memory usage, is critical, Statica avoids some of the overhead introduced by the advanced features of pydantic.
+4. **Customizable Validation**: Statica allows fine-grained control over type and constraint validation through customizable field descriptors (`Field`) and error classes.

 ## Features